-Commercial real estate is a great investment as they typically offer more financial reward than residential properties.
-It’s clear from commercial real estate appraisals that these properties have greater income potential and are good for long term investments if valuated appropriately.
+The commercial real estate is a great investment as they typically offer more financial reward than residential properties.
+It’s clear from commercial real estate appraisals that these properties have greater income potential and are good for long-term investments if evaluated appropriately.

 However, it is important to perform a thorough valuation of the property before you ‘own’ it.

 In simple terms, a commercial property is evaluated for its current market price and the value it will have in future as well as the income it will produce.
 Even if you choose to use the property yourself, the value of the property is what its current rate is (or the rate of a similar property is) and the estimated income benefits it has in the future.

 It is important to remember the following things so that your commercial property is worth the money you spend for it and does not remain as an illusion but a brick and mortar reality that you own!

 Get it thoroughly inspected by a professional appraiser

 The very first step in a commercial real estate appraisal is an inspection.
 The appraiser thoroughly inspects the property.
 If you are buying or selling a commercial property, it is highly recommended that you get a professional valuation done.
 Depending on the size and the complexity of the property, it takes about an hour to inspect a commercial property.
 There are some standard checkpoints to be followed – unless there is something that’s uniquely different about the property.
 The public ownership, the demographic, the zoning records, comparable sales, rentals and replacement costs – all of these points are considered by the evaluator.
 This is just the beginning.
 The actual evaluation takes a few weeks to complete.